Interior Eigensolver Based on Rational Filter with Composite rule: Subspace iteration with rational filter

-where $\bbOne_\calD(\cdot)$ denotes the indicator function for region $\calD$.
-In~\cite{BFEAST}, a result similar to \cref{eq:CIoperator} is proved, which contributes to the theoretical foundation that the contour integral works even if the non-Hermitian system is defective.

-Various numerical discretizations of the contour integral \cref{eq:CIoperator} lead to the various filters.
+where $\bbOne_\calD(\cdot)$ denotes the indicator function for region $\calD$~\footnote{In \eqref{eq: CIoperator}, we implicitly assume that the eigenvalues of $(A, B)$ do not locate on the boundary of $\calD$.}.
+In~\cite{BFEAST}, a result similar to \cref{eq: CIoperator} is proved, which leads to the theoretical foundation that the contour integral works even if the non-Hermitian system is defective.
+Various numerical discretizations of the contour integral \cref{eq: CIoperator} lead to various filters.
 In many applications, especially non-Hermitian eigenvalue problems, the contour $\Gamma$ is circular.
-In many other applications, the contour could be conformally mapped to a circle.
-Hence, in this paper, we will discuss the discretization of contour integrals for $\Gamma$ being a circle.
-When the contour is a unit circle, we could reparameterize the circle by $e^{\imath \theta}$ for $\theta \in [0, 2\pi)$.
-The integral \cref{eq:CI}, then, is a one-dimensional integral and could be numerically evaluated by various quadrature rules.
-Generally, the discretized integral with $k$ points could be written as
+In other applications, the contour could be conformally mapped to a circle.
+Hence, in this paper, we focus on the case that $\Gamma$ is a circle.

+We could reparameterize the circle by $e^{\imath \theta}$ for $\theta \in [0, 2\pi)$.
+The integral \cref{eq: CI}, then, is a one-dimensional integral and could be numerically evaluated by various quadrature rules.
+Generally, the contour integral \cref{eq: CI} can be approximated by a numerical quadrature with $k$ quadrature points, written as